How to make saltwater for aquarium fish at home?

 Filling containers with water – Image by ajjw0828

-This can either be done naturally or with a water conditioner.
-You can simply wait long enough for the Chlorine to gas out, but most tap water contains the more stable Chloramine.
+Dechlorinating water can be done in two ways, either naturally or by using water conditioners; you can wait for the chlorine gas to pass out, but most tap water is treated with more stable chloramine.

 2. Place a water pump and a heater at the bottom of the container